-US President Barack Obama on Friday pledged with Japan's new leader to take a firm line on a defiant North Korea but the two sides also tried to calm rising tensions between Tokyo and China.
+US President Barack Obama on Friday pledged with Japan to take a firm line on a defiant North Korea but his administration also tried to calm rising tensions between Tokyo's new leader and China.

-US President Barack Obama (R) and Japan's Prime Minister Shinzo Abe finish their bilateral meeting in the Oval Office at the White House, in Washington, DC, on February 22, 2013.
-Obama said the US and Japan are committed to 'strong actions' in response to North Korea's 'provocations' as he welcomed Japan's premier.
+US President Barack Obama (R) poses with Japan's new conservative Prime Minister Shinzo Abe following their bilateral meeting in the Oval Office at the White House on February 22, 2013.
+Obama on Friday said the United States and Japan are committed to "strong actions" in response to North Korea's "provocations" as he welcomed Japan's premier to the White House.

 This article is older than 60 days, which we reserve for our premium members only.You can subscribe to our premium member subscription, here.